Last Updated on

 Get in the holiday spirit by making this homemade Candy Cane Vodka.
-It’s easier than you think!
-Candy canes dissolve in a jar of vodka to create this simple infused alcohol.
-Mix Candy Cane Vodka into seasonal mixed drinks at holiday parties or add a shot to your hot chocolate for even more festive flavor.
 This infused alcohol creates so many unique cocktails for the season and is sure to add good cheer when shared with friends and family!
+Makes 1 drink.

 It’s a Monday after the long Thanksgiving holiday, and I don’t know about y’all, but this week is gonna be all about rebooting, not indulging so much and copious amounts of salad.